rosette-api-community/document-summarization/README.md

 #Introduction
 This repository contains a Python script that demonstrates usage of the Rosette API Python bindings to summarize documents.

+##Summarization Algorithm
+The summarization algorithm operates on sentences, words, and, named entities in a document extracted by the Rosette API.
+Each sentence is assigned a score based on the contentful words and named entity mentions that occur in the sentence.
+The score for each sentence is normalized by the length of the sentence in terms of the number of word tokens in the sentence.
+Sentences are also penalized with a logarithmic falloff based on how close to the beginning of the document they occur (setences near the end of the document are penalized more than sentences toward the beginning).

 ##`summarize.py`
 This script uses both the [`entities`](https://developer.rosette.com/features-and-functions#entity-extraction) and [`morphology/lemmas`](https://developer.rosette.com/features-and-functions#lemmas) endpoints to extract information about a document and uses that information to rank sentences by their content.
 The script can then filter down to the only the most contentful sentences to provide a gist of the original content.